figgis/yuv-viewer/README.md

 - Rewind
 - Single Step Forward
 - Single Step Backwards
-- Zoom In
+- Zoom In by a factor of 1..n
-- Zoom Out
+- Zoom Out by a factor of 1..n
 - Display a 16x16 grid on top of a frame
 - Dump Macro-Block-data to stdout for MB pointed to by mouse